 - Missed meal and rest periods

 In addition to informally resolving wage and hour disputes as they arise in the workplace, our firm combats claims, including class decertification and defending claims on the merits, when litigation becomes inevitable.
-Our legal team also has experience representing clients in wage and hour investigations instituted by the United States Department of Labor and state labor departments on an ongoing basis.
+Our legal team also has experience representing clients in wage and hour investigations instituted by the United States Department of Labor and state labor departments.

 Hicks Thomas attorneys work with clients daily to manage any issues that may arise during the employment lifecycle.
 From hiring and performance to termination, Hicks Thomas advises and counsels clients to minimize the risks associated with hiring and terminating employees.

-- Termination – Eventually, an employee may need to be terminated because of performance problems or other legitimate business justifications.
+- Termination – Eventually, an employer may need to terminate an employee because of performance problems or other legitimate business justifications.
 Before termination, Hicks Thomas assists its clients with identifying and implementing the steps necessary to minimize the risk of potential claims of wrongful termination and protect key information and competitive advantages.

 In Texas, employees typically seek unemployment benefits even if they are not qualified to receive such benefits under Texas law.
 Texas employers should know and understand their rights with respect to which employees actually qualify for benefits.

 Hicks Thomas can help.
 Our attorneys assist clients in responding to unemployment claims and appealing unfavorable determinations, both initially, by hearing officers, and by the Commission.
 From communicating with the hearing officers and identifying relevant evidence to preparing witnesses to testify at telephone hearings, Hicks Thomas attorneys are well-positioned to help clients through this often confusing administrative maze, and to seek final judicial relief if warranted by the circumstances.